jreisinger/blog/posts/prometheus.md

 ### Counter

 * tracks the number or size of events (total since start)
-* use `rate` function for counters as they're always increasing
+* use `rate` function as counters are always increasing

-How many samples Prometheus is ingesting per-second averaged over one minute:
+How many samples Prometheus is ingesting per-second *averaged* over one minute:

 ```
 rate(prometheus_tsdb_head_samples_appended_total[1m])
 ```

-* an average over the last 1 minute

 The output of `rate` is a gauge, so e.g. to get total bytes received per machine per second: